published under CC BY-NC-ND 2.0 license by Alessandro Longhi

 Wildlife

-Kumana National Park – Also called Yala East, the only entrance to this park is through Arugam Bay and Panama, an farming village existing for over 1000’s of years.
+Kumana National Park – Also called Yala East, the only entrance to this park is through Arugam Bay and Panama, a farming village that has existed for over 1000 years.

 Lahugala – Kithulana National Park – The road to Arugam Bay lies across this National Park, a haven for Elephants.